MSW Instantons

-As the notation suggests, the curve $\Sigma_{37}$ (or rather its image under the cylinder map) can be thought of to some extent as the curve where ground states of $37$ strings are localized for finite coupling.
+As the notation suggests, the curve $\Sigma_{37}$ (or rather its image under the cylinder map) can be thought of to some extent as the curve where ground states of $D3$-$D7$ strings are localized for finite coupling, at least if we are dealing with $dP_9$-fibered $M5$-branes.
 In the spirit of \cite{Witten:1999eg}, suppose we intuitively think of the worldsheet instanton as a $D1$-instanton in type I, and the $10d$ gauge fields as living on an $SO(16)$ $9$-brane.
+As long as we recall that our $SO(16)$ bundle is further embedded in $E_8$, we can understand various aspects of the instanton this way.
 Now we $T$-dualize along the $T^2$-fibers of the heterotic Calabi-Yau three-fold $Z$.
 Then the $9$-branes are mapped to $7$-branes wrapping the spectral cover, and the $D1$-instanton is mapped to a $D3$-instanton wrapping $\pi^{-1}_Z(\Q)$.

 The spectral cover for the ${\bf 16}$ of $SO(16)$ has fewer pieces than the spectral cover for $E_8$.
 For instance if we turn on $SU(5)_H$ holonomy, we have the decomposition \be {\bf 16} = (\bfv, {\bf 1})_{+1} + (\bfb, {\bf 1})_{-1} + ({\bf 1},{\bf 6})_0 \ee under $SU(5)_H\times SU(4) \times U(1)$.
 The intersection of the $D3$ instanton with the 7-branes is given by the union of $\Q$ with multiplicity six, and two copies of $\Sigma_{37}$ (with different spectral line bundles).
-We have already seen that integrating out the physical modes on the instanton leads to the theta function of $\Sigma_{37}$, as we would expect when integrating out the fermionic $37$ strings.
+When further embedded in $E_8$, the unbroken gauge symmetry gets enhanced from $SU(4)\times U(1)$ to $SU(5)_{GUT}$, and the spectral cover obtains additional components, which however for our $SO(16)$ bundles store the same information as the pieces above.
+We have already seen that integrating out the physical modes on the instanton leads to the theta function of $\Sigma_{37}$, as we would expect when integrating out the fermionic $D3$-$D7$ strings.

 \newsubsection{Zero modes in the IIb limit and $U(1)$ symmetries}